Holiday parties are good for more than just gathering precious dirt to use on your coworkers for the upcoming year.

 We used Peter Manning’s catalog to put these three outfits together.
 We’ve been huge fans of Peter Manning for a while now and we’re proud to partner with them again for this article.

-Peter Manning specializes in making who typically need a 30” inseam or shorter.
+Peter Manning specializes in making clothes for not-so-tall guys who typically need a 30” inseam or shorter.
 If you find yourself regularly going to a tailor (or just skipping the tailor and living with shirts and pants that are too long) you need to know about Peter Manning.

 Good news, fellas.
 The first 100 Effortless Gent readers who head over to Peter Manning can get 20% off by using the code EG20 at checkout.

 Not only do they make pants with inseams sizes 25”- 30”, they design their whole collection with the shorter gent in mind.
 That means v-necks don’t cut too low,